ZSabina88/gym-project/frontend/README.md

 # ⚡ EnergyX Project
 # Demo link:
-Access my site at google.com
+Access my site at http://ec2-16-170-67-107.eu-north-1.compute.amazonaws.com:3000

-# Table of Content
-About The App
-Technologies
-Setup
-Approach
-Status
-Credits
-License
 #  About The App
 EnergyX is an app that enables clients to browse and select coaches, access personalized workouts, provide feedback, and much more.

 # Technologies
 The app is built using modern web technologies including:

 HTML
 CSS
 Material UI
 Chart.js
+Formik
 React
 TypeScript
 Tailwind CSS
 Redux Toolkit
 Axios
 and more...

 # Setup